FahadSahli/protein-annotation/YAML-templates/README.md

     }
 ]

-Also, the template does not host the web application on AWS Amplify.
+Also, You need to edit some parameters in the front-end code based on the output from the template.
+The template does not host the web application on AWS Amplify.
 As a result, you need to configure your AWS Cloud9 environment.
-You need to edit some parameters in the front-end code based on the output from the template.
 The details can be found in protein-annotation/front-end/ReadMe.txt.